Compare Rates and Save On Life Insurance

 Someone With Multiple Family Obligations

 You can name each as a primary beneficiary if you’re responsible financially for several family members.
-Or, you could divide them between primary and secondary beneficiaries.
+Or you could divide them among primary and secondary beneficiaries.

 A Business Owner

 As a business owner, you want your business to continue after you’re gone.
-You can designate a key person as your primary beneficiary to avoid having to close the business or lay off employees.
+You can designate a key person as your primary beneficiary to avoid closing the business or laying off employees.

 Your life situation may make deciding who to add as a beneficiary an easy choice or complicate it if you have many people you feel obligated to.
-For example, if you want a minor child to be your primary beneficiary, you should know the life insurance company cannot pay directly to them.
+If you want a minor child to be your primary beneficiary, you should know that the life insurance company cannot pay them directly.

 Instead, it may be best to open up a custodial account and name the account as the primary beneficiary.
 You could also name a trusted person who will be your child’s guardian after you’re gone.